sharktacos/VFX-software-prefs/docs/substancePaintertoMaya.md

 In the third field put one of the texture map types you have.
 Here the "dif" map is selected referring to a diffuse map (base color).

 Click  the "Launch" button and the script will search your textures for matches.
+This will open the second panel, shown below, where all the texure matches are shown.

 ![img](img/sp2m_gui2.jpg)